BiocPy/GenomicRanges/README.md

 # GenomicRanges

 GenomicRanges provides container classes designed to represent genomic locations and support genomic analysis.
-It is similar to Bioconductor's [GenomicRanges](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html). **_Intervals are inclusive on both ends and starts at 1._**
+It is similar to Bioconductor's [GenomicRanges](https://bioconductor.org/packages/release/bioc/html/GenomicRanges.html).

 **Note: V0.4.0 is a complete overhaul of the package, as such the constructor to GenomicRanges has changed.
 Please refer the documentation for updated usage of the classes and the methods.**